is word where NOR which means PASSAGE between in this case three

 small works on countryside could not compete.

-All railway buildings were very important and when decision that
+All railways were very important and when decision that

 Wikmanhyttan should get a connection instead of Norn it was the